 Diagnosing Poison Ivy, Oak, and Sumac

-Our medical team will diagnose poison ivy, oak, or sumac by examining the rash.
+By examining the rash, among other things, our medical team can diagnose poison ivy, oak, or sumac.
 Typically, no laboratory testing is needed to make the diagnosis.

 Treating Poison Ivy, Oak, and Sumac